code4romania/seismic-risc/README.md

 #### External services API keys

-In order to have a fully functional project, you have to get two API keys: HERE Maps API Key and hCAPTCHA API Key.
+To have a fully functional project, you have to get two API keys: HERE Maps API Key and hCAPTCHA API Key.

 ##### HERE Maps API Key